orhun/tuitar/hardware/ASSEMBLY.md

 9. Solder wires to the mono jack (J1) and place it on the PCB.

+> [!IMPORTANT]
-To find the correct pinout, you can use a multimeter as follows:
+> To find the correct pinout, you can use a multimeter as follows:
+>

-- Set the multimeter to continuity mode.
+> - Set the multimeter to continuity mode.
-- Insert a guitar cable (or short wire) into the jack.
+> - Insert a guitar cable (or short wire) into the jack.
-- Touch one probe to the tip of the plug, then:
+> - Touch one probe to the tip of the plug, then:
-  - Touch the other probe to each pin on the jack.
+>   - Touch the other probe to each pin on the jack.
-  - The one that beeps is the Tip → this is the signal pin.
+>   - The one that beeps is the Tip → this is the signal pin.
-- Touch the probe to the sleeve (outer metal part) of the plug:
+> - Touch the probe to the sleeve (outer metal part) of the plug:
-  - Touch the other probe to the remaining pins.
+>   - Touch the other probe to the remaining pins.
-  - The one that beeps is the Sleeve → this is the ground.
+>   - The one that beeps is the Sleeve → this is the ground.

 <img src="./assets/step-9.jpg" height="600">